-Experiences with the Organization as Visitor: In addition to providing confidential, informal, independent, and impartial assistance to individuals, Ombuds also serve the organization by being sensitive to the interests and concerns of the organization and helping the organization clarify goals and consider options to make the best decisions about next steps.
-This panel of Ombuds from various sectors will reflect on and share vulnerably about past experiences with viewing the organization as a visitor, including their successes and potential missed opportunities.
+Experiences with the Organization as Visitor: In addition to providing confidential, informal, independent, and impartial assistance to individuals, ombuds also serve the organization by being sensitive to the interests and concerns of the organization and helping the organization clarify goals and consider options to make the best decisions about next steps.
+This panel of ombuds from various sectors will reflect on and share vulnerably about past experiences with viewing the organization as a visitor, including their successes and potential missed opportunities.

 An organizational ombuds provides confidential, informal, independent and impartial assistance to individuals through dispute resolution and problem-solving methods such as conflict coaching, mediation, facilitation, and shuttle diplomacy.
 The organizational ombuds responds to concerns and disputes brought forward by visitors to the office and may convey trends, systemic problems, and organizational issues to high-level leaders and executives confidentially.